Guidelines for Conducting Five‐Year Reviews of Academic Programs

 Document History: Adopted by UAPC April 18, 2013.
 Revised to reflect changes in UW System/Regent policy; as of August 2012 the participation of System Administration in the five year review was no longer required by Regent policy; modified from a document adopted by UAPC action March 18, 2010.

 Degree/major programs: The first review of a new degree/major program is required approximately five years after implementation.
-The school/college dean’s office and program faculty leader will be notified to initiate the review by the Office of the Provost.
-The office of Academic Planning and Institutional Research will oversee the review.
+Typically, these reviews are conducted under the auspices of the school/college dean, with a prompt from the Office of the Provost.
+If at the time of approval specific stipulations are made about the five‐year review by governance groups, a reminder of those stipulations will be provided with the notice to the dean that it is time to initiate the review.
 These guidelines are intended primarily to describe the five‐year review of degree/major programs; however they may provide useful guidance for reviews of named options and certificates.

 Named Options: Five‐year reviews are also required for named options of degree/major programs.
 Typically, these reviews are conducted under the auspices of the school/college dean, with a prompt from the Office of the Provost.
 If at the time of approval specific stipulations are made about the five‐year review by governance groups, a reminder of those stipulations will be provided with the notice to the dean that it is time to initiate the review.